yaroslavgladkov/learning-library/qa-portnov-1-exploring-suggested-questions.md

 # 3 what is software quality assurance?

-## 3.1 i am preparing for an interview on junior software qa engineer position, and need your help with answering a few questions. what is software quality assurance? generate professional detailed explanation
+## 3.1 i am preparing for an interview for a junior software qa engineer position, and need your help with answering a few questions. what is software quality assurance? generate professional detailed explanation

 Here is a detailed explanation of software quality assurance: